Fabian Zetterlund Game Preview: Sharks vs. Canucks

 Zetterlund Season Stats Insights

-- In 17 games this season, Zetterlund has a plus-minus of -11, while averaging 16:01 on the ice per game.

-- Zetterlund has a goal in four games this season through 17 games played, but has not had multiple goals in any of those games.
+- Zetterlund has a goal in four of 20 contests this year, but no multi-goal games so far.

-- In five of 17 games this year, Zetterlund has registered a point, including two games with two or more points.
+- In five of 20 games this year, Zetterlund has recorded a point, including two games with two or more points.

-- In three of 17 games this year, Zetterlund has had an assist, but no games with multiple assists.
+- In three of 20 games this season, Zetterlund has had an assist, but no games with multiple assists.

-- The implied probability that Zetterlund hits the over on his points over/under is 46.5%, based on the odds.
+- Zetterlund's implied probability to go over his point total is 47.6% based on the odds.

 Sign up for Underdog fantasy today.